Alas, it's all too true that losing weight after menopause can present a challenge or two. For one thing, the rate of women's metabolism

 what’s not to like?

 Plus, by filling you up quickly, they can help you eliminate extra calories from less-helpful sources.
 So, if you're one who thinks of most fruits and veggies as something mainly for rabbits, now might be a good time to trash that attitude.
-Maybe begin by eating more (and different) salads...
+Perhaps you could begin your turnaround by eating more (and different) salads.
+For example, have you ever tried combining sliced raw fennel, blanched green beans, and orange segments with just a touch of dressing?
+Fabulous!

-Right, easier said than done, but here are a few ways you might be able
+Right, easier said than done, but here are a few tactics you might employ to ease your body (and appetite) into compliance:

 Use Smaller Plates